thu105/NimGame/README.md

 * Roles:
- * Hein Thu: NimClient, NimServer, NimBoard, GameMatch (ClientListener is not needed because it is a turn-based game and the client only play one game at once)
+ * Hein Thu: NimClient, NimBoard, GameMatch (ClientListener is not needed because it is a turn-based game and the client only play one game at once)
  * Eila Eiroa: NimServer, ClientHandler
 * NimClient.java handles the inputs of the client and prints out the board
 * NimServer.java listens for client connections and creates a ClientHandler for each new client